Your Digital World Rides On Subsea Cable!

 Surprisingly, considering the criticality of these cables, they are not very well protected.
 Any small incident or defect to the system could potentially bring an entire business to a grinding halt.
 Be it a natural phenomenon, subsea landslides, wildlife or fishing activity—the threats are numerous.
 In actual fact, ship anchors and fishing activity accounts for 65 to 75 percent of all known cases of faults in the subsea network.

-A case in point is the South East Asia–Middle East–Western Europe (SEA-Me-We 3) network—the only submarine link between Perth and Singapore, which was down earlier this year.
+A case in point is the South East Asia–Middle East–Western Europe (SEA-Me-We 3) network—the only submarine link between Perth and Singapore, which was down in August 2017.
 The downtime impacted the speed and overall connectivity services to the Asian countries.

 At 39,000 kilometers in length, SEA-ME-WE 3 is the longest telecom cable in the world, spanning across 39 landing stations.
 A part of this crucial undersea cable runs through Indonesia—a high seismic zone that experiences many earthquakes each year.
 The cable system has two fibre pairs carrying 48 wavelengths of 10gbps or 480gbps in each direction.
 Even so, as consumption increases, there is a need for increased capacity.

 As internet services become pervasive, the subsea network operators are working hard to increase the capacity of these connections.
 The service providers are also enhancing the network of submarine cables, so if one cable suffers an outage, there is an alternative, ensuring businesses don’t suffer from downtime.

 In keeping with the increased demand, Vocus is building a replacement system for the network—the Australia Singapore Cable (ASC) submarine cable.
 The project was initiated with the aim to replace the slower SMW3 cable network, which is near full capacity.